 └── pom.xml

-src: the root directory for storing the source code.main: the directory for storing the main code, including the major logic of the application.java: the directory for storing the Java source code.com: the directory for storing the Java package.example: the directory for storing the packages of the sample project.Main.java: the main class that contains logic such as table creation and data insertion.pom.xml: the configuration file of the Maven project, which is used to manage project dependencies and build settings.
+src: the root directory for source code.main: the main code directory, containing the core logic of the application.java: the directory for storing the Java source code.com: the directory for storing the Java package.example: the directory for storing the packages of the sample project.Main.java: the main class that contains logic such as table creation and data insertion.pom.xml: the configuration file of the Maven project, used to manage project dependencies and build settings.

-The pom.xml file is a configuration file for Maven projects, which defines the dependencies, plug-ins, and build rules of the projects.
-Maven is a Java project management tool that can automatically download dependencies, compile, and package the projects.
+The pom.xml file is the configuration file of the Maven project, which defines the dependencies, plugins, and build rules of the project.
+Maven is a Java project management tool that can automatically download dependencies, compile, and package the project.

-Declare the file to be an XML file that uses XML standard
+The file is declared as an XML file that uses XML standard

 - Use